ArenKDesai/Aren-s-Notes/Deep Learning/Neural Networks.md

 Modelling inputs to a binary output.
 For example, asking a neural network to question if an event will occur or not occur.

 ### Sentiment Classification ($N$-1)
 Modelling multiple inputs to a classification output.
-For example, reading tweets and classifying the sentiment as positive o
+For example, reading tweets and classifying the sentiment as positive or negative.

+### Image Captioning ()